CatChenal/MCCE4-Alpha/README.md

         make clean
         make
         ```
-  * NOTE: To use the Openeye Zap solver, see Zap Installation below.
+  * NOTE: To use the Openeye Zap solver, see "Zap Installation" below.

 ### 3. Test Installation
   * Create and activate a conda environment using MCCE4-Alpha environment file `mca.yml`: